 Much more information on Wakaf needs to be published and promoted so that Muslims realise what they can do and can achieve.

 All Wakafs are vested in Muis.
-There are currently 101 Wakafs.
-68 are Muis managed while 33 are trustees managed.
-Last year a total of $3.082 million was disbursed.
-The largest beneficiaries are mosques where 62% are distributed to them while madrasah disbursement is allocated at 9%.
+There are currently 91 Wakafs.
+68 are Muis managed while 29 are trustees managed.
+The largest beneficiaries are mosques where over 60% are distributed to them while madrasah disbursement is allocated at about 10%.

 The beneficiaries are varied in accordance to Wakif’s discretion stated in their respective will.
 Syed Omar Bin Ali Aljunied, is one such Wakif where he not only Wakaf the Omar Kg Melaka Mosque, but also Bencoolen Mosque and its properties.